 - Managing people well – topics relevant to those who manage teams and programs

 - People and organisational strategy – bigger picture topics for organisations, including workforce planning and learning and development (L&D)

 - Strengthening HR – advanced topics for HR professionals

 - Recruitment – from recruitment planning to onboarding and everything between

 - Health and wellbeing – for all staff and volunteers

 Presentations on any areas of interest to senior leaders, managers, HR professionals and volunteer managers will be considered.

-Please note: we have a strict policy around content wherein we will not accept submissions that include the promotion of commercial products or services.
-Partnership and exhibition opportunities are available.
-Please contact Natalie Pryles at Npryles@clockworkpe.com.au for partnership details.
+Please note: we have a strict policy around content wherein we will not accept submissions that include the promotion of commercial services.
+If you have a service to promote, please consider becoming a sponsor or exhibitor – contact Lisa Ricketts at firstname.lastname@example.org for details.